Dash cams are exceptionally useful and maybe even necessary devices to have. For that reason, we review the best front and rear dash cam for your car.

 Additionally, the inbuilt GPS will provide you with data on red lights, speed cameras, and Geo-Fencing alerts.
 The latter is the base of the built-in Advanced Driver Assistance System (ADAS).

 The camera is mounted via an adhesive tape, which ensures solid positioning.
 A bad thing about it is that you won’t be able to easily relocate the cam as the tape can be used only once.

-F800 comes with a 64GB MicroSD card paired with a bonus 16GB MicroSD card.
+F800 comes with a 32GB MicroSD card with 128GB MicroSD card support.
 Plus, you get a cigarette light adapted, cable mounting clips, MicroSD card reader, hardwire kit, an adhesive windshield mount, and extra 3M adhesive.

 - Both cameras record in Full HD with the view angle of 140 degrees.